TheTaylorLee/SandboxToolkit/README.md

 - This is a sandbox vm prep script to be run within windows sandbox vm.
 Will use 10-20 GB of Free Space and clear when completed.
 - Read written shell messages for any manual setup steps requiring interaction.
 These will be presented during pauses in the script.
+- Scripts are ordered in such a way as to avoid issues with any dependencies.
 - THE PROCESS WILL AT TIMES SEEMS STUCK, BUT IT'S NOT.

 ## Installed Tools